oyvinrog/SQLShell/README.md

    - Enter SQL in the editor
    - Execute using Ctrl+Enter or the "Execute" button
    - View results in the structured output panel

+5. **Test Data**
+   - Load sample test data using the "Test" button for quick experimentation

 ## 📝 Query Examples